For Candidates

 How can I learn more about becoming a candidate?

-The City of Burlington will be hosting information sessions for people interested in running for Mayor, City Councillor and School Board Trustee (English/French, public/separate).
+Halton municipalities and Association of Municipalities of Ontario (AMO) are hosting candidate information sessions for people interested in running for Mayor, City Councillor and School Board Trustee (English/French, public/separate).

 For more information, you can also review the Ministry of Municipal Affairs Candidates’ Guide and Association of Municipalities of Ontario Lead Where You Live Guide.